rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 comments: true
 ---

-How can you monitor and analyse the network flow records of OpenShift in a graphical way and execute search queries for specific values?
+How can you monitor and analyze the network flow records of OpenShift in a graphical way and execute search queries for specific values?
 And how to have some dashboards in order to expose this information for your SREs or team members?

 This is the second blog post about Monitor and analysis of Network Flow Traffic in OpenShift and it's based in the [Monitoring Network Flow Traffic in OpenShift](https://rcarrata.com/openshift/traffic-flow-ovn/) blog post.
 So if you didn't check it, go ahead and take a look! :)